ryuichiueda/slides_marp/prob_robotics_2025/lesson6-1e.md

 ### Summary of Position Prediction for a "Linear Robot"

-- If a linear, Gaussian distribution is assumed, predicting the distribution becomes a simple addition
+- When Gaussian distribution is assumed, predicting the distribution becomes a simple addition
-- However, this is not the case in reality (nonlinear)
+- However, this is not the case in reality
     - To be continued